+UMGC Ombuds Office

-UMGC Ombuds Office: The UMGC Ombuds Office was established to provide confidential and informal assistance to the university community.
-At UMGC, the university ombudsperson has training in conflict resolution and acts as a confidential, neutral resource for staff, students, and faculty to express concerns.
+The UMGC Ombuds Office was established to provide confidential and informal assistance to the university community.
+An ombudsperson is an official appointed to receive, investigate, and settle complaints.
+At UMGC, the university ombudsperson has training in conflict resolution and acts as a confidential, neutral resource for staff, students, and faculty.
 The ombudsperson is tasked with identifying options to address workplace conflicts, facilitating productive communication, and helping others understand and access appropriate university policies and practices.
 The ombudsperson holds all communications with those seeking assistance in the strictest confidence allowed by law.
 The identity of visitors and the substance of concerns raised are not shared without consent.
-The only exception to maintaining confidentiality occurs in cases where there appears to be imminent risk of serious harm or a threat, possibility of harm to a child or elderly individual and no other reasonable option exists, or as required through a lawfully issued subpoena.
+The exception to maintaining confidentiality occurs in cases where there appears to be imminent risk of serious harm or a threat, possibility of harm to a child or elderly individual and no other reasonable option exists but for the ombudsperson to break confidentiality.
+In addition, an ombudsperson is required to comply with a lawfully issued subpoena.
 Although the Ombuds Office does not offer psychological counseling, the ombudsperson will refer individuals to external resources when appropriate.
+For more information, please see the UMGC Ombuds Office webpage.

+Employee Assistance Program

-Employee Assistance Program: UMGC employees may also utilize the benefits afforded through the Employee Assistance Program (EAP), provided by INOVA.
-EAP provides free short-term confidential counseling, which can help employees find solutions to problems ranging from family or workplace frustrations to alcohol or drug abuse.
+UMGC employees may also utilize the Employee Assistance Program ("EAP"), provided by ComPsych Guidance Resources.
+The EAP provides free short-term confidential counseling, which can help employees find solutions to problems ranging from family or workplace frustrations to alcohol or drug abuse.
 The service also provides legal and financial consultations and work life referral services.
-Online resources include 24-hour access to an extensive library or nationwide work life resources and interactive tools.
+Online resources include 24-hour access to an extensive library of nationwide work life resources and interactive tools.
+Newly hired employees are provided information about the EAP during onboarding, receive periodic emails containing Employee Wellness resources, and have access to the details of the EAP on The Source - UMGC's intranet.